Our terms of business

 Payment of deposits

 All our web design projects are subject to an agreement that defines the scope and terms of our service.
-This also defines the payment schedule, which normally consists of a 25% deposit.
+This also defines the payment schedule, which normally consists of a one-third deposit.
 We do not normally charge a deposit to existing clients for work under £1000 + VAT.

 30 day payment